backpackcloud/backpackcloud.github.io/_posts/chronic-chronicles/2026-06-29-the-pegasus-of-the-apocalypse.md

 Smile beneath its cheerful paint;
 Hidden waits your certain gloom.

-Days have passed—I climb the stairs
+Days have passed, I climb the stairs
 Like every step's my final test.
 The People Grinder waits in silence,
 Patient for another quest.